opentripplanner/OpenTripPlanner/docs/Configuration.md

 ## OTP Serialization version id and _Graph.obj_ file header

 OTP has a _OTP Serialization Version Id_ maintained in the pom.xml_ file.
-OTP stores the id in the serialized _Graph.obj_ file header, allowing OTP the check for compatibility issues when loading the graph.
+OTP stores the id in the serialized _Graph.obj_ file header, allowing OTP to check for compatibility issues when loading the graph.
 The header info is available to configuration substitution:

 - `${graph.file.header}` Will expand to: `OpenTripPlannerGraph;0000007;`